 Using a smoked chicken brine before cooking your bird will pay big dividends in flavor and texture.
-The salt enhances the flavor of the chicken, and it causes the meat fibers to hold on to moisture more tightly.
+The salt enhances the flavor of the chicken, and it enables the meat fibers to hold on to moisture more tightly.
+The sugar helps in pulling moisture into the chicken, preventing drying as it's cooked in the smoker.

 Most brines contain salt and sugar.
 The salt actually changes the structure of the protein strands, and that's what helps trap moisture.
 As the chicken brines, some of the sugar is absorbed into the meat.
 Sugar attracts moisture, which helps even more.
 Taste from seasonings added to the brine are also absorbed into chicken, translating into more great flavor!